Regulatory actions for Dec. 12, 2023

 No Comments

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Antengene, Bio-Thera, Carsgen, Cstone, Engenic, Junshi, Ractigen, Zhejiang Jingxin.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alzamend, Ascendis, Astellas, Basilea, Erasca, Geneuro, GSK, Orchard, Revbio, Shuttle, Skye.

 Briefs